telepresenceio/telepresence.io/docs/v2.5/quick-start/index.md

 ## Intercept your service with a global intercept

-With Telepresence, you can create [global intercepts](https://www.getambassador.io/docs/telepresence/latest/concepts/intercepts/?intercept=global) that intercept all traffic going to a service in your cluster and route it to your local environment instead.
+With Telepresence, you can create [global intercepts](https://www.getambassador.io/docs/telepresence/latest/concepts/intercepts/?intercept=global) that intercept all traffic going to a service in your remote cluster and route it to your local environment instead.

 1. Connect to your cluster with `telepresence connect` and connect to the Kubernetes API server: